Sufail07/Lead-Scoring-System/README.md

 # Lead Scoring System

 ## 🚀 Project Overview

-This project is a backend service designed to qualify sales leads by scoring them based on product/offer information and prospect data.
+This project is a backend service designed to qualify leads by scoring them based on product/offer information and prospect data.
 The scoring pipeline uses a hybrid approach combining a rule-based logic with AI reasoning to determine each lead's buying intent.

 ---

 ## 🎯 Objective

 The primary goal of this service is to accept product offer details via a JSON payload and lead data through a CSV file.
-It then processes and scores each lead, assigning a final score (0-100) and an intent label (High, Medium, or Low).
+It then processes and scores each lead, assigning a final score (0-100) and an intent label (High, Medium, or Low) along with reasoning.

 ---